 Insurtech Case Study: Building Trust

 Say Insurance is a young insurtech company in a field of established competitors.
 Say’s challenge is to develop and maintain essential trust in order to gain market share.
 My primary roles on this project were UX strategist and researcher.

 I researched Say's website using a heuristic evaluation, competitive analysis and streamlined cognitive walkthrough to find ways that the company could improve usability, a known credibility-booster.
 I then tested a key differentiator, the insurance score, in remote unmoderated interviews and a task-based survey.

 I combined analysis from additional academic research on building online trust, insights from the interviews, and quantitative data from task-based survey into a final presentation with key takeaways that informed future designs in the Say quote flow.
-This work was performed as student in the MHCID program at UCI.
+This work was performed as student in the MHCID program at UCI,

 Standing Out: Heuristic Evaluation

 One of Say’s differentiators is a feature called Insurance Score.
 This feature allows users to learn about a relatively unknown but important factor that went into their rate.
 I led a team of usability experts in performing a heuristic analysis on this feature.

 While the site met many usability criteria, my report found room for improvement on user control, consistency in the menu, and implementation of error prevention.
 Only one feature was ranked severely lacking: users were required to give their address before learning if they're out of area and unable to receive their insurance score.

 Building Trust: Competitive Analysis

 In insurance, you don’t actually see the product being sold.
 Instead, the customer is purchasing security and peace-of-mind.
 I performed a competitive analysis on three direct and indirect competitors, plus three innovative companies from other industries.
 I used Peter Morville’s “honeycomb” of usability heuristics this time because of his consideration for credibility as a key heuristic.
 I also studied published academic research on online trust, credibility, and security.